ferasbg/glioAI/README.md

 <details><summary>You have the minimum product built.
 Now what parts of this are you going to build next?</summary>
 <p>

-- we will be launching a mobile app where users can upload their MRI images and communicate closely with connected doctors and also be able to access the additional diagnostic notes aggregated from crowdsourced feedback from verified doctors around the world that will use the GlioAI platform.
+* We will be launching a mobile app where users can upload their MRI images and communicate closely with connected doctors and also be able to access the additional diagnostic notes aggregated from crowdsourced feedback from verified doctors around the world that will use the GlioAI platform.

 </p>
 </details>